HanCreate/SurvivalProject-Server/README.md

 - [ ] Colored characters - can't find a way to get the change color button enabled...

 # Known bugs
-* ~~Quest death experience/code gain is getting executed multiple times (because getResponse() is getting called multiple times).~~
 * Death timer in big matches doesn't work.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).
-* ~~Level xx5 missions aren't working.~~
-* ~~If you use a random character, people in the lobby can't see that you picked a random character.~~
-* ~~If a user puts two cards of the same type and same price in the user shop, and someone purchase it, the two of them are removed.~~
-* ~~There's a bug that if there are 4 people in a room, sometimes the user player update message isn't getting sent.
-It happened in hero mode.
-Possible fix - make room methods synchronized.
-It also happened once when I played in a 1v1 tournament on two VMs and once when I played with someone else in survival mode on Windows 10.~~
 * Big battle death match isn't working when playing on lower channels.
-* ~~Login, enter a server, leave, try to change a main character.
-A null pointer exception would be thrown.~~

 # 13/05/2017
 * Crystal capture mode is now working.